Teacher/Principal Evaluation Program

 - The focus for teacher and principal growth should be driven by student learning needs.

-- The TPEP Steering Committee put together new guidance (as of April 15, 2020) around evaluations during long-term school closures that can be found in Bulletin 032-20.
+- The TPEP Steering commitee put together new guidance around evaluations for the 20-21 school year.

 - Tips for eVAL use during long-term school closures.